Changepoint detection on a graph of time series

+where $\boldsymbol{0}$ is the null matrix.
+The memoryless property of the standard prior \citep{exactcpt} is maintained by the extended prior (\ref{eq:MRFS}), conditional on fixed value of $p$.
+The latter assumes independent and identical Markov random fields \citep{lauritzen1996} for the columns of $\boldsymbol{S}$.
+The memoryless property would be lost if (\ref{eq:MRFS}) were marginalised over a prior distribution for $p$.

-In general, the prior distribution in (\ref{eq:MRFS}) takes into account both the number and the relative positions of changepoints across time series; the parameter $\bar{p}$ controls prior belief on the sparsity of changepoints, and the edge weight parameters $\boldsymbol{\lambda}$ control prior belief on the synchronisation of changepoints between time series.
+The graphical prior distribution (\ref{eq:MRFS}) takes into account both the number of changepoints across time series and their relative positions; the parameter $p$ controls prior belief on the sparsity of changepoints, and the edge weight parameters $\boldsymbol{\lambda}$ control the synchronisation of changepoints between time series.
 For all pairs $(i, i^\prime)$, the larger the edge weight $\lambda_{i, i^\prime} > 0$, the higher the probability for time series $i$ and $i^\prime$ to be simultaneously affected by changepoints.
-Hence, with the prior in (\ref{eq:MRFS}) it is possible to specify that changepoints are likely to simultaneously occur across clusters of time series according to $G$.
+Hence, the prior in (\ref{eq:MRFS}) may specify changepoints are likely to occur simultaneously across clusters of time series according to $G$.